hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 # Widget options

-In the previous lesson, we introduced using the `textInput()` as type of wdiget.
-Hoever, there are many widget inputs that exist.
+In the previous lesson, we introduced using the `textInput()` function.
+This function is actually a type of widget and there are many widget inputs that exist.
 In this next section, we will explore some of these different input widgets.

 ## textAreaInput()

-Similar to `textInput()`, `textAreaInput()` functions in many of the same ways, but instead of have a single line where you can enter text into, you will get a text box that allows for multi-line input.
+Similar to `textInput()`, `textAreaInput()` functions in many of the same ways, but instead of having a single line where you can enter text into, it allows for multi-line input.
 An example of the code you would use to do that is below:

 ```
 library(shiny)